 COURSES - AOM 106

-FILM MAKEUP AND SPECIAL EFFECTS
+FILM AND SPECIAL EFFECTS MAKEUP

-The final class in this year-long program focuses on all aspects of film makeup including: Set etiquette, character development, building the artist’s portfolio, bald cap applications, appliances applications, age and character progression and development, horror characters including complex injuries, medical dressings and treatments, period designs and budgets.
+The final class in this year-long program focuses on all aspects of film and special effects makeup including: Set etiquette, character development, building the artist’s portfolio, bald cap applications, appliances applications, age and character progression and development, horror characters including complex injuries, medical dressings and treatments, period designs and budgets.
 Final exam project is the design and creation of a dead body for evaluation and grading.

 Upon completion of this course the student will have acquired the following competencies and will be able to: